 I have sixteen papers published or forthcoming, in venues such as Mind, Synthese, Philosophy Compass, Episteme, and Pacific Philosophical Quarterly.
 I have also independently taught thirty philosophy classes and eleven preps at four universities.

-My primary research focus is in epistemology, and I also have interests in metaphysics, ethics, logic, and philosophy of religion.
-My research paper, “The New Evil Demon Problem for Internalism,” is available here, and my sample introductory level lecture, “How to Respond to Religious Disagreement,” is available here.
+My areas of specialty are in epistemology and philosophy of mind, and I have interests in philosophy of religion, metaphysics, ethics, and logic.
+A sample research lecture is available here, and a sample introductory level lecture is available here.
 Both were delivered for the Young Philosopher’s Lecture Series.

 My C.V. is available here and you may contact me at firstname.lastname@example.org.